hevnsnt/norecognition/README.md

 At this time, the fuzzer is used privately for controlled testing and scientific evaluation.
 This research is **SEVERELY resource-constrained**.
 The fuzzer is designed for massive parallelization, but is currently running on limited hardware, achieving a rate of ~535 tests per minute (as shown in the performance report below).

-To put this in perspective, a single modern data center machine like an NVIDIA DGX Station could run an estimated over 8,500 tests per minute—a 15x increase in research velocity.
-This would allow for discovering, evolving, and validating effective patterns exponentially faster.
+To truly explore the vast landscape of adversarial patterns and evolve robust solutions, significantly more computational power is required.
+A dedicated AI workstation like the **NVIDIA DGX Spark** (featuring 4x A100 80GB GPUs) could potentially run an estimated **~24,000 tests per minute** (*representing a ~45x increase in research velocity*).
+Running continuously for 3 months (approximated as 90 days) at the current rate, the fuzzer would complete approximately **69.3 million tests**.
+To complete that same number of tests, **a single DGX Spark would take only 2 days**.
+This acceleration is crucial for discovering, evolving, and validating effective patterns exponentially faster.

 If you are interested in accelerating this research, please consider [supporting the project on Kickstarter](https://kickstarter.com).